vmous93/inspector-prolog/README.md

 Additionally, the game involves user interactions and employs Prolog to verify user inputs against actual scripts, determining the accuracy of their answers.

 ### PROJECT DESCRIPTION

 A murder mystery game where the player, assumed to be a detective, tries to solve a murder by entering the murder weapon, location, day, motive, and suspect.
 The program uses a set of rules to determine which suspect committed the crime based on the entered information and check with the player’s guess.
+Clues and scenarios should be carefully chosen to ensure that they are relevant to the story and that they help the player to solve the murder.

 **Suspects:**

 Men:
 - Mustard
 - Green
 - Plum
 - Brunette

 Women:
 - Scarlett
 - Peacock
 - Peach
 - Rihanna

 **List of evidence:**

 1. MURDER WEAPONS: Knife, Wrench, Rope, Pistol, Candlestick, Poison
 2. LOCATIONS: Kitchen, Library, Dining room, Bedroom, Garage, Garden, Pool, Stable
 3. WEEKDAYS: Friday, Saturday, Sunday